 The drug’s cost is quite high (roughly $750 for 150 mg in Canada, with doses of 150 and 300 mg approved), but Sussman notes that many private insurers already cover Xolair for CIU, and he is hopeful that public ones will begin to do so in the future.

-About 20 percent of patients don’t require further treatment after the first dose.
+About 20 percent of patients with chronic hives don’t require further treatment after the first dose.
 But for most CIU patients, the hives will return in four to eight weeks if treatment stops.
 Sussman estimates that after about five injections, roughly 80 percent don’t need more treatment.
 However, treatment is only stopped if the CIU has completely remitted.
 The ideal dose and frequency to bring about remission is an area of continuing research.

 Sussman emphasizes that about half of CIU patients can be treated successfully with antihistamines, and that there are other third-line treatments available aside from Xolair, including cyclosporine, although patients have to be more closely monitored if taking that drug.